realityexpander/How_to_program_from_ground_up/12-ParallelProcessing.md

     ```
     > Live Code Example: [How Coroutines Work in Kotlin](src/main/kotlin/coroutineExample.kt)

-  - ### Coroutines are Much Faster Than Threads
+## Coroutines are Much Faster Than Threads
-    - Coroutines are much faster than threads, as they are much lighter weight and can be run in parallel on the same thread.
+  - ### BIG IDEA - Coroutines are much faster than threads, as they are much lighter weight and can be run in parallel on the same thread.

-    - Instead of swapping out the entire stack and heap of a thread, coroutines can be paused and resumed at any point in the
+  - Instead of swapping out the entire stack and heap of a thread each time the task is swapped, coroutines can be
-      execution of the coroutine, and can be run on the same thread as other coroutines.
+    paused and resumed at any point in the execution of the coroutine, and can be run on the same thread as other
+    coroutines.
-    - This is due to change in the language and the JVM to support coroutines, and the use of "continuations" to save the state
+  - This is due to change in the language and the JVM to support coroutines, and the use of "continuations" to save
-      of the coroutine at any point in its execution, and then resume the coroutine from that point at a later time.
+    the state of the coroutine at any point in its execution, and then resume the coroutine from that point at a later
+    time.

     > Live Code Example: [Coroutines vs Threads 100,000 tasks time comparison](src/main/kotlin/coroutineVsThreadExample.kt)